A jeweller (retail) sells jewellery, clocks, watches and silverware. They may also carry out basic jewellery repair or cleaning services.

 Your employer might expect you to study for professional exams.

 The National Association of Jewellers offers online courses through the Jewellery Education and Training (JET) programme.
-There are four levels: Professional Jewellers' Certificate at Levels 1 and 2, Professional Jewellers' Management Diploma, and the Professional Jewellers' Business Development Diploma.
+There are six levels: Essentials, JET 1, JET 2, Business Development, Management and Foundations of Appraisal Practice.